 One aspect of this kind of anxiety-soothing frame is a distancing from feminists and feminism, terms that many have been forced to grapple with or reject with respect to gaming.
 This quote from PC Mag’s article about Mika’s Donkey Kong hack illustrates this:

 “By the time I started to catch up with all my social feeds, something insane had happened.
 This little mod exploded,” he said, citing the feminist/anti-feminist comments made in response to his hack.
 “In my wildest dreams, I just expected a bunch of fellow coders to chat about the merits of the mod.
 I never expected it to ignite a gender role debate.”

 Mika promised it wasn’t his intention to kick up women’s lib dust; he just wanted to make his daughter happy.
 “I didn’t set out to push a feminist agenda, or try to make a statement.
 I just wanted to keep that little grin lit up on my daughter’s face every time we sit down to play games together,” he wrote on Wired.

-To summarize, I believe that some of discourse centering on Mike Mika’s Donkey Kong hack aims to present men as positive forces for gender equality in gaming while distancing them from feminism.
-These strategies help to relieve anxieties that might implicate men in the shaming and rejection of girls from gaming cultures.
+To summarize, I believe that some of the discourse centering on Mike Mika’s Donkey Kong hack aims to present men as positive forces for gender equality in gaming while distancing them from feminism.
+These strategies help to relieve anxieties that might implicate men in the shaming and rejection of women and girls from gaming cultures.
 Additionally, the suggestion that this kind of ROM hacking is new and limited to loving fathers obscures a long and rich history of ROM hacking that includes women hacking games for their own ends.